SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 * Main brand color.
 * Secondary brand color.
 The default value is “#07b91A”.
 * Dark brand color.
-Mostly used for two-color icons.
+Mainly used for two-color icons.
 The default value is "#0B385B".
 * Light brand color.
-Mostly used for two-color icons.
+Mainly used for two-color icons.
 The default value is "#5FAEEC".
 * Text color.
 The default value is “#444”.
 * Link color.
 The default value is the same as the main brand color.
 * Main background color.
 The default value for this item is “#FAFAFA”.